Walton-on-the-Hill, Staffordshire

 Walton-on-the-Hill is a village in the civil parish of Berkswich, in the Stafford district, in Staffordshire, England.
-It is about 3 miles east of the centre of Stafford, and lies on the A513 road.
+It is about 3 mi east of the centre of Stafford, and lies on the A513 road.
 The population in the 2021 census was included under the Berkswich ward.
-The Official Population in 2021 was 1,916 compared to the 2011 United Kingdom census which was 2,010.
+The official population in 2021 was 1,916 compared to the 2011 United Kingdom census which was 2,010.

-The village amenities include several shops and Walton High School.
-East of Walton-on-the-Hill are Shugborough Hall (2 mi) and Milford (1 mi).
-There is a local leisure and equestrian hotspot.
-To the west there is a small shopping centre.
+History

+The settlement is mentioned in the Domesday Book as having four people, two ploughs, and 4 acre of meadow.
+The settlement was known simply as Walton until 1900, when the suffix on-the-hill was added.